 We are different in terms of communication.
 One of the complaints we hear most about realtors is the lack of or poor communication.
 We excel at communicating with our clients as often as they wish and in the method of communication they wish.
 Many of our reviewers have stated this specifically as one of our great strengths.

-We are also different, and rather unique in that Ken has been a licensed general contractor since 1985.
+We are also different, and rather unique, in that Ken has been a licensed general contractor since 1985.
 Though he no longer does remodeling jobs, he is available to our clients for advice on those home repairs and other issues that can come up during a real estate transaction.
-He will even go out and do small items of repair himself from time to time to help break a log jam to help get a house sold.
+He will even go out and do minor items of repair himself from time to time to help break a log jam to help get a house sold.

 Before We Were Realtors®